Khun Thein Pe

-Khun Thein Pe (ခွန်သိန်းဖေ, born 28 October 1966) is a Burmese politician currently serving as a House of Nationalities MP for Shan State № 9 constituency.
+Khun Thein Pe (ခွန်သိန်းဖေ, born 28 October 1966) is a Burmese politician currently serving as a House of Nationalities MP for Shan State No. 9 constituency.

 In the 2010 Myanmar general election, he was elected as a Pyithu Hluttaw MP for Hopong parliamentary constituency.
 He is a member of Pa-O National Organisation.

 Early life and education

 He was born on 28 October 1966 in Taunggyi Township, Shan State, Burma (Myanmar) and graduated with B.Sc(Botany) from Yangon University.
 His previous job was Pyithu Hluttaw MP.

 Political career

 He is a member of the Pa-O National Organisation.
-In the Myanmar general election, 2015, he was elected as an Amyotha Hluttaw MP, winning a majority of 150651 votes and elected representative from Shan State № 9 parliamentary constituency.
+In the Myanmar general election, 2015, he was elected as an Amyotha Hluttaw MP, winning a majority of 150651 votes and elected representative from Shan State No. 9 parliamentary constituency.